astrosupriyo/pyTANSPEC/README.md

 Corresponding paper can be found at https://ui.adsabs.harvard.edu/abs/2022arXiv221204815G/abstract (Ghosh, Supriyo et al.).
 If you use pyTANSPEC package to reduce your data, please cite the paper (https://ui.adsabs.harvard.edu/abs/2022arXiv221204815G/exportcitation).

 For any queries, suggestions and comments, please do not hesitate to contact me at supriyoani89@gmail.com.
+Many thanks.